 The design of campsites to accommodate campers with disabilities has changed since the earliest ADA sites were constructed.
-The current site design will meet the needs of all campers and therefore is described as Universal.
-The management action proposes to build 8 Universal campsites in the vicinity of toilet building #3 and #8 which will permit user to also have access to an ADA compliant toilet building.
+The current site design will meet the needs of all campers and therefore is described as universal.
+The management action proposes to build 10 universal campsites in the vicinity of toilet building #3 and #8 which will permit users to also have access to an ADA compliant toilet building.
+Campsite #209, an earlier ADA design does not meet current criteria and will revert to a standard site.

-E. Rehabilitate water distribution system
+E. Rehabilitate Water Distribution System

-The water distribution line runs from a point near campsite #206 approx 2,400' to the reservoir via a two directional waterline.
+The water distribution line runs from a point near campsite #206 approx. 2,400' to the reservoir via a two directional waterline.
 To maintain the water level in the reservoir the pressure in the line must be balanced at the pump house which is problematic.
 This plan proposes a second one directional line running from the pump house to the reservoir will allow the water to flow under pressure to the reservoir and then by gravity to campground facilities.

-F. Repair dam at outlet
+F. Repair Outlet Dam